XRPLF/xrpl.js/docs/index.md

 });
 api.on('disconnected', (code) => {
   // code - [close code](https://developer.mozilla.org/en-US/docs/Web/API/CloseEvent) sent by the server
-  // will be 1000 if this was normal closure console.log('disconnected, code:', code);
+  // the code is 1000 for a normal closure console.log('disconnected, code:', code);
 });
 api.connect().then(() => {